 During a trip, you may not know what you need till you need it.
 This means you might have to purchase these things while on vacation , so save money by bringing them along in the first place.
-Some of these items you could need a bit of, but not enough to warrant the full package price.
+With some of these items, you could need just a little bit of them — but not enough to warrant the full package price.
 Check out this guide, and get some packing inspiration .

 If new shoes hurt your feet, this vacation emergency may have you rushing to the nearest drugstore to purchase bandages.
 Since you probably already have them at home and don't want to buy a pricey big pack for a weekend getaway, stash enough Band-Aids ($14) and other first-aid essentials in a small container, like an empty Altoids tin.

-Stock your most used painkillers in clean, empty contact cases ($20).
+Stock your most frequently used painkillers in clean, empty contact cases ($10).
 They fit in your bag, and you can keep the different meds safe and separated.

 Oops, You Missed a Spot

-Stain removers like Oxiclean ($8) can help with spot blotting, but if you need to clean a heavier stain, pack a tiny bit of powdered detergent in an extra plastic bottle (like an emptied, rinsed, and dried hotel sample size).
-It's a lot cheaper than buying a jug or box of detergent on vacation to use only a tiny bit to hand wash something.
+Stain removers like Oxiclean ($10) can help with spot blotting, but if you need to clean a heavier stain, pack a tiny bit of powdered detergent in an extra plastic bottle (like an emptied, rinsed, and dried hotel sample size).
+It's a lot cheaper than buying a jug or box of detergent on vacation when you'll only use a tiny bit to hand-wash something.

 From the quart-size for carry-on to small snack-size portions, fold Ziploc bags ($5) of all sizes and place inside one gallon-size sack.
 That way you can buy larger snacks and save the rest for later or divide up for family members.
 It's also an easy way to keep messy stuff locked in tight or even hold a wet bathing suit.

 Vaseline Solves Everything